Tallmadge Amendment

-The measure passed the House 87-76, with northern Representatives voting 86-10 in its favor and southern Representatives voting 66-1 against.
-However, the measure failed in the Senate, due to unanimous Southern opposition, joined by five northern Senators: Harrison G. Otis of Massachusetts, Ninian Edwards and Jesse B. Thomas of Illinois, and two others.
+The measure passed the House 87-76, with northern Representatives voting 86-10 for it and southern Representatives voting 66-1 against it.
+The amendment, however, was rejected in the U.S. Senate, because of growing Southern opposition to abolition that was joined by five northern Senators: Harrison G. Otis of Massachusetts, Ninian Edwards and Jesse B. Thomas of Illinois, and two others.

-In 1820, the Missouri Compromise was passed, which did not include the Tallmadge Amendment.
-The Compromise attempted to appease both sides of the debate by admitting Missouri as a slave state in exchange for the admission of Maine as a free state and the complete prohibition of slavery in all of the remaining Louisiana Purchase territory north of the 36˚30' parallel.
+In 1820, the Missouri Compromise was passed without the Tallmadge Amendment.
+The Compromise attempted to appease both sides of the debate by admitting Missouri as a slave state in exchange for the admission of Maine as a free state and by the complete prohibition of slavery in all of the remaining Louisiana Purchase territory north of the 36˚30' parallel.

 Background

 In response to the ongoing debate in Congress concerning the admission of Missouri as a state and its effect on the existing balance of slave and free states, Tallmadge, an opponent of slavery, sought to impose conditions on Missouri's statehood that would provide for the eventual termination of legal slavery and the emancipation of current slaves:

-There were two senators from each state regardless of the population of the state.
-The number of seats in the House of Representatives, however, was based on the population of the state, and to further complicate matters, slave states were allowed to count three-fifths of their slave population to increase their number of representatives.
-The population of the North had grown more rapidly than that of the South, and the South also had a large percentage of slaves, which resulted in a lower countable populace.
-Thus, the proposed Tallmadge Amendment was seen as a way to further restrict the weight of the slaveholding South in Congress.
+There were two senators from each state, regardless of its population.
+The number of seats in the House of Representatives, however, was based on the population of the state, and to complicate matters further, slave states were allowed to count three fifths of their slave population, which increased their number of representatives.
+The population of the North had grown more rapidly than that of the South, which also had a large percentage of slaves and so resulted in a lower countable populace.
+Thus, the proposed Tallmadge Amendment was seen as a way to restrict the weight of the slaveholding South in Congress further.

 Tallmadge delivered an impassioned speech on February 16 in support of his amendment and of abolitionism in general.
-By a close vote on the same day, the House adopted the Tallmadge Amendment, but it was promptly rejected by the Senate.
+By a close vote on the same day, the House adopted the Tallmadge Amendment, but the Senate promptly rejected it.
 Congress adjourned on March 4, 1819 without acting on Missouri's request for statehood.
-Heated discussions regarding the Tallmadge Amendment and Missouri statehood continued through the summer and autumn.
+Heated discussions on the Tallmadge Amendment and Missouri statehood continued through the summer and the fall.

 Southerners in Congress asserted that the Tallmadge Amendment was unconstitutional because it put restrictions on states as a condition of admission to the Union.
-They argued that it was the decision of the people of Missouri, not Congress, to allow slavery there.
+They argued that it was the decision of Missouri, not of Congress, to allow slavery there.
 The proponents of the Tallmadge Amendment argued that "slavery itself was a moral and political evil that was contrary to the spirit of the Declaration of Independence, and that it had been tolerated in the Constitution only by necessity and ought to now be restricted."